The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

 Entering the Correct Zone for Your Mail

-Follow these instructions to obtain a Zone and enter it on your meter:
+Follow these instructions to obtain a Zone to enter on your meter:

-- Go to the USPS Zone Chart and enter the first three digits of your ZIP code to get your updated Zone chart
+- Go to USPS Postal Zone Charts and enter the first three digits of your ZIP code to get your updated Zone chart.

 - Find the destination ZIP Code (the first three digits of the ZIP Code you are mailing to) on the chart in order to determine the Zone.